 ABOUT FRONT AND REAR PARK ASSIST

-Available Front and Rear Park Assist† can provide distance alerts to nearby detected objects in front of or behind your vehicle to help you park and avoid collisions at low speeds.
+Available Front and Rear Park Assist† provides alerts of nearby detected vehicles and objects in front of or behind your vehicle to help you park and avoid collisions.

 FRONT AND REAR PARK ASSIST CAN HELP WARN YOU TO HELP AVOID COLLISIONS DURING LOW-SPEED PARKING